 Moving Out: Your Financial Checklist

-Moving out: it’s nerve-wracking and exciting.
-Whether you’re going from one place to another or moving out of your parent’s home for the first time, this is a drastic change and can be tricky if you’re not on the ball financially.
+Moving out is nerve-wracking and exciting.
+Whether you’re moving from one place to another or moving out of your parents' home for the first time, this is a drastic change that can be tricky if you’re not on the ball financially.

-We’ve taken some time to collate a bit of a financial (and general) checklist for moving house.
+We’ve taken some time to compile a financial (and general) checklist for moving house.

 The when and how of moving